9 Habits of Service Technicians That Affect Customer Experience Negatively

 1. Too full of their own

 Too full of their own technical competency and too engaged with their own upward spiral in the workplace, field service technicians often undermine the distress of the customer.
 “A technician has to complete 3-5 repair works in a day.
-It is not odd to see a sense of urgency in their behaviour, but this urgency should not be reflected on customers”, said a field service manager.
+It is not odd to see a sense of urgency in their behavior, but this urgency should not be reflected on customers”, said a field service manager.

 Generally, this behavior starts with urgency and quickly develops into a habit.
 And then you would see that they are “not willing to empathize with the customers because it is a time-consuming process and requires one to be attentive and actively listen to their problems,” he further elaborates.

 Field technicians cannot escape urgency though.
-And those who are disorganized often fail to meet critical requirements of the tasks on time.
+And those who are disorganized often fail to meet the critical requirements of the tasks on time.
 Although companies have made significant progress in this direction by simplifying the access of information about jobs, inventory, and other aspects of the task to resolve problems faster, effective prioritization of activities is still a challenge for many technicians.

 It is because being organized is not really about how you manage your job, but how you manage yourself.
 For instance, service managers can schedule a task properly and technicians could have mobile access to all the relevant information, but reaching the location on time and completing the job with 100% efficiency is an individual responsibility.